 One of the most popular instant film cameras around, the quirky-looking Fujifilm instax mini 9 can capture credit-card-sized prints using the manufacturer's proprietary film.
 It has an optical viewfinder, available auto exposure mode, and a built-in flash.
 It also has a dedicated selfie mirror.

-The Leica Sofort instant camera is the best option worth splurging for.
-It has great design, intuitive controls, and the ability to produce prints with excellent image quality.
+The Leica Sofort instant camera has great design, intuitive controls, and the ability to produce prints with excellent image quality.
 Thanks to the storied manufacturer's signature red dot, it'll also remind everyone that you're snapping photos with a luxury product.

 The Sofort offers a plethora of shooting modes, which include self-portrait, action, macro, double exposure, and automatic, among others.
 The camera's battery can last for up to 100 photos between charges.

 Leica offers the Sofort instant camera in a trio of colors — white, orange, and mint.
 Leica wants you to use its proprietary instant paper, though the Sofort can also work with Fujifilm instax Mini film.
-That's hardly a surprise as, hardware-wise, the Leica Sofort is a close relative to the Fujifilm instax mini 90 we already mentioned.
+That's hardly a surprise as, hardware-wise, the Leica Sofort is a close relative to the Fujifilm instax mini 90 we already mentioned, despite being five times more expensive.
+Although this one does have a rechargeable battery, a feature the mini 9 lacks.

 Best for iPhone Photographers